Choosing the Best Financial Advisor

 Find out details of the services offered; what the deliverables would be; method of interaction; the process they follow during financial planning & post that.
 Ideally ask to see a sample plan & ask them to take you through it.
 This can greatly help in assessing whether the advisor would be useful to you or not.
 This interaction can also be used to find out whether one is a true advisor or is a product seller masquerading as an advisor.

-8. Ongoing services & standards
+8. Outgoing services & standards

 What ongoing services does the advisor offer?
 Is that valuable to you?
 Are there any service standards which the advisor is committing to?

-9. What and how they charge
+9. What & how they change

 Ask the advisor whether (s)he is a fee-only planner or they also receive remuneration in the form of brokerage/ commissions.
 There can be conflicts of interests if they are distributing products and also advising.
 Fee-only planners would charge much more than those depending on commissions.
 Find out and evaluate the value you may derive from engaging that adviser for the fee charged.
 Value is important than only considering the fee.

-10. Referrals/ Testimonials
+10. Referrals / Testimonials